 • 1 cup finely diced carrot

-• 1 quart chicken stock, or vegetable stock
+• 1 quart chicken broth (or vegetable broth)

 • 2 cups water